 Soap: Soap plant (Amole spp.) was a whole general store: Roasted bulb edible, gives off sticky glue in roasting.
 Fibers around bulb bound into brushes, e.g. for cleaning acorn meal out of baskets.
 Bulbs in water make shampoo, or stun fish the way buckeye does.
 Leaf base and bud stem can be eaten raw.
-Bulb juice eases poison oak itch.
-Soap was also made using California lilac (Ceanothus spp.) flowers, and roots of deerweed (Lotus scoparius) or California goosefoot (Chenopodium californicum).
+Bulb juice helps poison oak itch.
+Also California lilac (Ceanothus spp.) flowers, and roots of deerweed (Lotus scoparius) or California goosefoot (Chenopodium californicum) were used to make soap.

 Abrasives: Horsetails (Equisetum spp.) were favorites with Native Americans and settlers for sanding and scrubbing.
 Still great on a camping trip, and the hollow stems make fun beads for kids!
-This ancient plant, dating from the age of dinosaurs, stiffens its stems with silica.
-Supposedly, they gave Napier the idea for logarithms.
+This ancient plant, dating from the age of Dinosaurs, stiffens its stems with silica.
+They gave Napier the idea for logarithms.